 You can either travel by Train or by Coach from London Airports;

-From Euston Train Station, you can either catch;
+From Euston Train Station to Bangor, you can either catch;

 1) A direct train for Holyhead - North Wales, which makes a stop at Bangor so you will not need to change trains at all during this journey.
 The journey will take around 3.5 - 4 hours from Euston Train station.